-This house is magical inside and out; the area seems like the land of hobbits - not because the people are tiny and hairy, but because it has a unique charm imparted by the 'cones' (of the roofs) nestling amongst the olives, vines and fruit trees and the red earth.
-Note that there is room for 10 to sleep, using the sofabeds in the big living room area.
+This house is magical inside and out; the area is like the land of hobbits - its unique charm imparted by the 'cones' (of the roofs) nestling amongst the olives, vines and fruit trees and the red earth.
+Note that there is room for up to 9 to sleep, using the sofabeds in the big living room area.

-Inside, the temperature is kept comfortable in summer by the thick walls; the water is heated by a solar panel; the high curved, vaulted ceilings and arches between rooms, along with the profound peace that seems to pour from the walls have been noted by visitors to enhance meditation, the practice of yoga, tai chi etc, and creative activity - writing and painting.
+This is a real 'get away from it all' spot, deep in the beautiful valley of Ittria.
+You can taste the life of the local people who live simply but well on the fertile land.
+Peace reigns, and children return to the natural life of sun, games in the courtyard, splashing in the outside shower, and visits to wonderful beaches and beautiful little towns with historic buildings, a zoo, and the most amazing caves in Europe.
+Stone walls keep the temperature comfortable in hot summer; the water is heated by a solar panel; the high curved, vaulted ceilings and arches between rooms, along with the profound peace that seems to pour from the walls have enhance meditation, the practice of yoga, tai chi etc, and creative activity.
 Olive oil from the garden is supplied.
 Note its grassy and peppery flavour.

 There is a profusion of things to see in the surrounding area; a variety of lovely beaches about 30 minutes away, Savelletri on the Ionian coast, Guaceto (with a nature reserve) and the little gem Capitolo on the Adriatic, and many others.
 All the local towns have beautiful 'old towns' which dominate the landscape, with clean white buildings, and polished golden cobbles or marble paving.
 Martina Franca, like Lecce (the 'Venice of the South', so called because of the beauty of its architecture) has wonderful Baroque architecture.

-The four bedrooms make it perfect for families or groups, and up to 10 people can be accomodated using the sofabeds in the main living area.
-But its intimate beauty mean that a couple, or a single person, will not feel out of place, rather cosy and inspired by the beauty both inside and out.
+The four bedrooms make it perfect for families or groups, and up to 9 people can be accommodated using the sofabeds in the main living area.
+But its intimate beauty means that a couple, or a single person, do not feel out of place, rather cosy and inspired by the beauty both inside and out.
 I feel spoilt when I stay there alone.

 The heating system is via a wood burning stove, and this is part of the character of a place where almost everything can be used or reused.
 When branches are removed or fall from the trees outside, they fuel the fire (most of the wood is delivered from a local source).
 The water for household use comes from the land, and only biodegradable cleaning products are used, to keep the supply unpolluted.